Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

-DUBAI, United Arab Emirates (AP) — Iran vowed revenge Sunday after the killing of its supreme leader and traded strikes with Israel as part of a widening war prompted by a surprise U.S. and Israeli bombardment a day earlier.
+DUBAI, United Arab Emirates (AP) — Iran vowed revenge Sunday after the killing of its supreme leader and traded strikes with Israel as part of a widening war prompted by a surprise U.S. and Israeli bombardment.
+The U.S. military said three service members have been killed, the first known American casualties from the conflict.

-Blasts in Tehran sent a huge plume of smoke into the sky in an area where there are government buildings.
+Blasts in Tehran sent a huge plume of smoke into the sky in an area of government buildings.
 Iranian authorities say more than 200 people have been killed since the start of the U.S. and Israeli strikes that killed Ayatollah Ali Khamenei and other senior leaders.
-Earlier, Iran fired missiles at an ever-widening list of targets in Israel and Gulf Arab states in retaliation while Israel pledged "non-stop" strikes against Iran's leaders and military.
+Iran fired missiles at targets in Israel and Gulf Arab states in retaliation while Israel pledged "non-stop" strikes against Iran's leaders and military.

 In Israel, loud explosions caused by missile impacts or interceptions could be heard in Tel Aviv.
-Israel’s rescue services said eight people were killed and 28 wounded in a strike that hit a synagogue in the central town of Beit Shemesh, bringing the overall death toll in the country to 10.
+Israel’s rescue services said nine people were killed and 28 wounded in a strike that hit a synagogue in the central town of Beit Shemesh, bringing the overall death toll in the country to 11.
+Eleven people were still missing after the strike, police said, as rescue crews combed the rubble.

-Meanwhile, Iran’s President Masoud Pezeshkian said in a prerecorded message aired on state television that a new leadership council had begun its work, and Iran's Foreign Minister Abbas Araghchi said a new supreme leader would be chosen in “one or two days.”
+The U.S. military, meanwhile, said B-2 stealth bombers have struck Iran’s ballistic missile facilities with 2,000-pound bombs.
+Ballistic missiles have been one of the concerns Trump had raised in the lead up to the attacks.
+U.S. President Donald Trump said the military had also sunk nine Iranian warships.

 Iran vows revenge for Khamenei killing

+As word spread of Khamenei’s death, some in Tehran could be seen cheering from rooftops, witnesses said.
+Others mourned as a black flag was raised over the Imam Reza shrine in Mashhad.

-“You have crossed our red line and must pay the price,” Iran’s parliamentary speaker, Mohammad Bagher Qalibaf, said in a televised address Sunday.
+“You have crossed our red line and must pay the price,” Iran’s parliamentary speaker, Mohammad Bagher Qalibaf, said in a televised address.
 “We will deliver such devastating blows that you yourselves will be driven to beg.”

-“THEY BETTER NOT DO THAT,” Trump fired back in a social media post.
+“THEY BETTER NOT DO THAT,” he said in a social media post.
 “IF THEY DO, WE WILL HIT THEM WITH A FORCE THAT HAS NEVER BEEN SEEN BEFORE!”

-In a sign of how the attack could stoke regional unrest, hundreds of people stormed the U.S. Consulate in Pakistan’s port city of Karachi on Sunday.
+In a sign of how the attack could stoke regional unrest, hundreds of people stormed the U.S. Consulate in Pakistan’s port city of Karachi.
 Police and paramilitary forces used batons and fired tear gas to disperse the crowd, and at least nine people were killed in the clashes, authorities said.

 Iran retaliates with missiles and drone attacks